Rtl971/SimilaritySearch/README.md

 # SimilaritySearch
-Similarity Search in ECG using Keras
+Search for similar areas in an ECG using Keras